dinner-group/cookbook/VMD-Rendering-Guide.md

     6. If you want to show water structure with Licorice, do not load your structure with a topology file.
         1. To keep waters whole, use the "same residue as" atom selection command.
 For example, to show waters within 3 angstroms of the heavy atoms of the sidechain from residue 10, one can type "same residue as (water within 3 of (sidechain and resid 10))"
 4. For showing protein secondary structure:
-    1. If the secondary structures obscure important residue structures, use NewCartoon with either Ghost (preferred) or Transparent material with the -trans\_max-surfaces 1 and -shadow\_filter\_off options.
+    1. If the secondary structures obscure important residue structures, use NewCartoon with either Ghost (preferred) or Transparent material with the `-trans_max_surfaces 1` and `-shadow_filter_off options`.
 Otherwise see the next section.
     2. Use Silver for Ghost material or White for Transparent material.
     3. You can adjust the opacity of the Ghost material, or any other material parameter, through the Graphics → Materials menu.
 Note that the opacity will vary dramatically between the VMD window and Tachyon render.